brandonmpetty/Doxa/README.md

 Another thing that sets ΔBF apart is its focus on binarization performance.
 The [PerformanceMetrics](/Demo/PerformanceMetrics) demo highlights how easy it is to get detailed metrics given a sample output and a ground-truth.
-The Kumite demo, which would analyze every K value and Window Size permutation, has been move out of this project and will have its own repo in the future.
+The Kumite demo, which would analyze every K value and Window Size permutation, has been moved out of this project and will have its own repo in the future.

 ### Help Requested